Home » Projects » Finish » The Best Clear Coat for Wood Projects

 • UV protection

 Key drawbacks?
-Well, this finish is tougher to apply and isn’t suited to most interior applications.
-And you’ll need to use protective masks and gloves as this is a solvent based finish.
+Well, this finish is more challenging to apply and isn’t suited to most interior applications.
+And you’ll need to use protective masks and gloves as this is a solvent-based finish.

 Pros